RepoDynamics/PyPackIT/docs/website/source/manual/install/common/index.md

 4. [Add a Zenodo token to the repository](#install-zenodo).
 5. [Create a Codecov account and install the Codecov GitHub app](#install-codecov).

+Note that other than the first step (GitHub PAT), all others are optional and you can skip them if you do not wish to use the respective services.

 (install-pat)=
 ## GitHub PAT